-Laptop users (e.g., HP, Dell, Lenovo, Asus, Acer, Toshiba, etc.) with built-in Bluetooth adapters frequently encounter this problem.
-In this article, we will discuss various workarounds and troubleshooting steps to resolve Bluetooth connectivity issues following a Windows update in Windows 11 or Windows 10.
+This can be the case regardless of what laptop you’re using (e.g., HP, Dell, Lenovo, Asus, Acer, Toshiba, etc.), or whether you’re using a built-in or an external Bluetooth adapter.
+In this guide, we will show you some workarounds you can try to resolve your Bluetooth connectivity issues (especially after a Windows Update) in Windows 11 or Windows 10.

 Also see: Bluetooth Disappeared after Windows 11/10 Update (Fix)